-These simple steps will help you get started and navigate the process:
+These simple steps will help you get started and navigate the process:-

-1 Give us a call
+Give us a call

-Firstly, you need to contact us and let us know you're interested in staircasing.
+Firstly, you need to contact Saffron Housing Trust and let us know you are interested in staircasing.

 We will check there are no restrictions that could affect you staircasing.
 We will check your lease, the original planning approval for the home and also check there are no rent or service charge arrears on your account.